ART IN PROGRESS | Creating Works that Resonate

 artists website

-SH 121 Art and Landscape Project | Final Design | Etty Horowitz and Kevin Sloan | State Highway 121 at Maxine Street
+SH 121 Art and Landscape Project | Fabrication | Etty Horowitz and Kevin Sloan | State Highway 121 at Maxine Street

 Bill Fitzgibbons' conceptual proposal focuses on create an inviting and placemaking light sculpture that celebrates Fort Worth as well as the community in which it finds itself.
 The gateway artwork is expected to have ten to twelve unique light programs throughout the year.